Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Purpose of the Committee

 MCSAC was established to provide FMCSA with advice and recommendations on motor carrier safety programs and motor carrier safety regulations.
-MCSAC is composed of up to 20 voting representatives from safety advocacy, safety enforcement, labor, and industry stakeholders of motor carrier safety.
+MCSAC is composed of up to 25 voting representatives from safety advocacy, safety enforcement, labor, and industry stakeholders of motor carrier safety.
 The diversity of the Committee ensures the requisite range of views and expertise necessary to discharge its responsibilities.
-The Committee operates as a discretionary committee under the authority of the U.S. Department of Transportation (DOT), established in accordance with the provisions of the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
+The committee operates as a discretionary committee under the authority of the U.S. Department of Transportation (DOT), established in accordance with the provisions of the Federal Advisory Committee Act (FACA), as amended 5 U.S.C.
 App.
-2. See FMCSA's MCSAC website for additional information about the committee's activities at https://www.fmcsa.dot.gov/mcsac.
+2.

 II.
 Meeting Participation